fabib1209/Bachelors_thesis/predicting_enzyme_functions.md

 Duplicates were removed and the files sorted with `sort -u`.

-We searched for shared EC numbers between free-living and parasitic species using `comm`.
+Shared EC numbers between free-living and parasitic species were searched using `comm`.

 ```
 #grouping the EC numbers according to habitat of the species